-You may have questions about how chemotherapy could affect the things you are used to in everyday life.
+You may have questions about how chemotherapy (chemo) could affect your daily activities .
 Here are some answers to common questions, and some of the adjustments you may need to make.

 Will I still be able to work?

-Many people do still work during chemotherapy.
+Many people do still work during chemo.
 If you find you have less energy, you may need to talk with your employer about adjusting your schedule.
-For example, it may help if you:
+For instance, it may help if you:

 Should I exercise?

 Ask your healthcare provider about starting exercise.
-It may help you sleep better and sometimes even help balance your appetite.
-It is also good for your sense of well-being.
+It may help you sleep better.
+It can sometimes even help balance your appetite.
+It's also good for your sense of well-being.
 Make sure to:

 Exercise when you feel most energetic.